district10/blog/_pages/notes.md

     > us who draw pictures all day even tempted to think that someone who is
     > doodling or drawing pictures in a meeting or lecture is not paying attention?

-    It turns out that the simple act of scribbling on a page helps us think, remember and learn.
+    It turns out that the **simple act of scribbling on a page** helps us think, remember and learn.

     But the author Sunni Brown offers my favorite definition of "doodle" in her TED talk, "Doodlers, unite!":

-    > “In the 17th century, a doodle was a simpleton or a fool, as in “Yankee
+    >   “In the 17th century, a doodle was a **simpleton** or a fool, as in “**Yankee Doodle**.”
-    > Doodle.”
-In the 18th century, it became a verb, and it meant to swindle or
+    >   In the 18th century, it became a verb, and it meant to swindle or
     >   ridicule or to make fun of someone.
 In the 19th century, it was a corrupt
     >   politician.
 And today, we have what is perhaps our most offensive definition,
     >   at least to me, which is the following: “To doodle officially means to
     >   dawdle, to dilly dally, to monkey around, to make meaningless marks, to do
     >   something of little value, substance or import and,” my personal favorite, “
     >   to do nothing.”
 No wonder people are averse to doodling at work.
 Doing
     >   nothing at work is akin to masturbating at work.
 It’s totally inappropriate.”

     37% of the population are visual learners.

     The doodlers recalled 29% more information.

     >   “Doodling is really to make spontaneous marks to help yourself think.
 That is
     >   why millions of people doodle.
 Here’s another interesting truth about the
     >   doodle: People who doodle when they’re exposed to verbal information retain
     >   more of that information than their non-doodling counterparts.
 We think
     >   doodling is something you do when you lose focus, but in reality, it is a
     >   preemptive measure to stop you from losing focus.
 Additionally, it has a
     >   profound effect on creative problem-solving and deep information processing.”

 [cmd - Windows equivalent to UNIX pwd - Stack Overflow](http://stackoverflow.com/questions/921741/windows-equivalent-to-unix-pwd)